NCAS-CMS/cms-website/_drafts/puma2.md

 ## PUMA2

-We are moving to a new server PUMA2, hosted at ARCHER2, and jointly managed by CMS and EPCC.
+We are moving to a new server PUMA.
+It will be hosted at ARCHER2, and jointly managed by CMS and EPCC.

-Having PUMA2 hosted at ARCHER2 will make the system easier for users to navigate, and for CMS to manage.
+Having PUMA2 in the same place as ARCHER2 will make the system easier to navigate, and for CMS to manage.
-In particular, you will use the same account to access both systems.
+In particular, you will use the same account to access both machines.

-Upgrading the server also allows us to support forthcoming UM infrastructure such as cylc-8, which will eventually be controlled via a web interface.
+Upgrading the server also means we will be able to support new UM infrastructure, such as cylc-8, which will eventually be controlled by a web interface.
-Unfortuantely, the puma server we've been using recently was only an interim solution after the demise of our old machine, and not suitable as a long-term replacement.
+Unfortuantely, the puma server we've been using recently, was only an interim solution after the demise of our old machine, and not suitable as a long-term replacement.

 ***This is the current process for testing.
 I haven't yet tried copying my files over and using PUMA2 for real.***